 The Book, that is.
 There is a way to use a book properly.
 And we detail how to use this book, because, you know, it’s even easier once you have a guide to the guide.
 The advice sets the table for the book.
 The book sets the table for more and better riding.

-If you want to learn how to download rides, go here.
+(If you want to learn how to download rides, go here.
+Electronic has its advantages.
+(And disadvantages.))

 The book contains lots of detailed riding advice, like how to make sure your bike is safe to write, what to bring on the ride, how to comport yourself on and off the road, how to bring your bike on public transit, what the rules of riding are in both New Jersey and New York.

-In Where to Bike NYC you will find 58 adult rides spread through five boroughs and just across the Hudson in New Jersey.
+In the paper version of Where to Bike NYC you will find 58 bike rides spread through five boroughs and just across the Hudson in New Jersey.
 We’ve broken down the rides into boroughs, with Jersey being effectively the sixth borough.
+(I’m sure Queens and Brooklyn people will say Nassau County is the sixth, Bronxites will point to Westchester, and some finance types will assure you the sixth is the Hamptons.
+It’s a parochial place, this New York City.
+People got opinions.)

 Within each section, the rides are identified as bike path, on-road, off-road or mountain bike, or any combination thereof.
 Most of the rides utilize bike paths; these are rides that are marked in some fashion and are separated from the road by anything from a painted line to a forest.
 This classification system is designed to make your initial selection quick and easy based on the terrain you’re likely to encounter along the way.